Skip to content

 German Shepherd · Male · Young · 3 years

-- Caution around strangers - generally friendly with his familiar people - only to experienced dog owners with aggression and prey drive issues - will only be placed as an only dog - not suitable for homes with children, cats, or small animals - muzzle and leash required.
-Levy came to our shelter as a seizure after a serious biting incident involving his owners.
-He has now been with us for a year and has made great progress.
-Daily training and a structured, clear daily routine have transformed Levy into a nearly "normal" German Shepherd.
-This male still understands his genetics quite well and behaves accordingly.
-What characterizes a German Shepherd like this?
-He is very sensitive to stimuli, needs clear tasks, otherwise he gets lost in his surroundings.
-He is loyal to his familiar people and can easily do without anyone else.
-He communicates clearly, and aggression is part of his repertoire.
+Caution with strangers - generally friendly towards referential people - only to dog-experienced individuals in the area of aggression and prey-catching problems - will only be rehomed as a single dog - not for children, cats, or small animals - muzzle and leash required Levy came to us as a security measure from an animal shelter after a serious biting incident with his owners.
+He has been with us for a year and has made great progress this year.
+Daily training and a structured, clear daily routine have transformed Levy into almost a "normal" German Shepherd.
+The male dog still understands his genetics quite primitively and behaves accordingly.
+What makes a German Shepherd?
+He is very reactive, needs clear tasks, or else he gets lost in his environment.
+He is loyal to his referential people and can get along with everyone else.
+He speaks a clear language where aggressive behavior is part of it.
 He expects to be treated with respect.
-Anyone looking for a German Shepherd-style dog with strict training methods and a purely formal approach will be disappointed with Levy, even though he knows tricks like giving his paw, sitting, and lying down exceptionally well.
-Levy suffered from a severe compulsive disorder involving searching for, digging, and fixating on stones and inanimate objects, and was unable to go for a normal walk or simply engage in "dog things" like playing, sniffing, and interacting with other dogs.
-Through detoxification and intensive training, Levy now walks well on a leash and is responsive.
-We are currently working on off-leash walking and interaction with other dogs.
-He is not a dog who can be left unsupervised in the garden or off-leash; he too easily reverts to his old patterns.
-Levy needs direct communication from his owner and responds very well to this and is willing to cooperate.
-He has a muzzle and leash attachment.
-He absolutely must wear the muzzle in public, and we strongly recommend it when handling Levy.
-Additionally, a
+If you are looking for German Shepherd drill and strict formalism, you are at the wrong place with Levy, even though he can do tricks like giving paws, sit, and down very well.
+Levy had a strong compulsion to search for, dig, and fix stones and inanimate objects and was unable to do normal walks or simply "dog things" like playing, sniffing, or making contact.
+Through an exclusion and intensive training, Levy now walks well on a leash and is approachable.
+We are currently working on free-running and communication with other dogs.
+He is not a dog that can be left in the garden or on a free run, as he will quickly fall back into his old patterns.
+Levy needs concrete addressing from his human and is very good at it and ready for cooperation.
+He has a muzzle and leash requirement.
+The muzzle must be worn in public and we generally recommend handling with Levy.
+Additionally, a kennel or dog room is recommended for Levy, as he needs a low-stimulus space to switch off and be alone.
+We have had very good experiences with Levy.
+The balance between a lot of quiet time to process everything and targeted training has already made great progress with Levy.
+Levy now goes for walks with two experienced handlers and can now enjoy longer excursions.
+Until he finds a home, we are happy to have people who want to take on a sponsorship for our Levy.

 Size